Inhibited aggressive character types:

 Saguine perfectionistic non-compliant passive aggressive type, or

-Origin: Non-compliant (n-C) submissive or passive-aggressive types are those in whom the trait of aggression is partially suppressed by genetic and/or environmental factors (notation A-).
+Origin: Non-compliant (n-C) passive aggressive types are those in whom the trait of aggression is partially suppressed by genetic and/or environmental factors (notation A-).

-[In compliant (C) submissive types the trait of aggression is profoundly suppressed (notation A=).]
+[In compliant (C) passive aggressive types the trait of aggression is profoundly suppressed (notation A=).]

 In these types the trait A is partially suppressed, but depending on the circumstances they can exhibit aggressive behavior in social situations.
 Most individuals tend to be non-confrontational.
 They can exhibit the aggressive

 A rage, but this is unusual.
 Low-temperament individuals tend to be introverted.
 Higher temperament individuals can be "nervous extroverts," often with speech tremor or hesitancy.

 Genotype: nnPaa-, nnPPaa-, nnPa-a- or nnPPa-a-.
 In addition, unusual cases of nnPaa or nnPPaa (phenocopies based on environmental conditioning).

 Inheritance pattern: in the model, the allele of passive aggressiveness a- is expressed as a dominant with respect to the allele of aggression a.

 Rage: Narcissistic rage (mass discharge of parasympathetic nervous system), or aggressive-vindictive rage (mass discharge of sympathetic nervous system), or combined NA rage.
 In non-compliant individuals the aggressive-vindictive rage may be rarely seen.

 Also known as: NP-like non-compliant.
 Passive-aggressive personality.
 Agitated achiever submissive.
 Reactive depressive personality.
 "Type A" personality.